A total of 13.4 million domain names were registered in 2020.

-Believe it or not, domain names do not have to be all that difficult to choose.
+Believe it or not, domain names do not have to be all that difficult to plan.
 You can choose a great domain name in under an hour.
-And you will, after reading this post.
+And you will after reading this post.

 Why Domain Names Matter

 Alright, so you might be wondering what all the fuss with domain names is about.
 Why do they matter so much?

 A domain name is your blog’s name and the address of your website.